javascript-studio/schema/README.md

 - `function`: Defines a custom specification.
 The function is expected to return `false` if the value is not considered valid.
 - `object`: Defines a nested object specification.
-- `array`: Defines a nested array specification.
-The array must have exactly one element with the specification for the array elements.

 ## Schema API